-In compliance with Tennessee Code Annotated (T.C.A.) § 10-7-504(A)(F)(4), Confidentiality of Certain Records, the University will notify the parent or legal guardian of any student under the age of twenty-one (21) if it has determined that the student has committed a disciplinary violation with respect to the use or possession of a controlled substance or a controlled substance analogue.
-In the instance of an arrest or issuance of a citation related to the use or possession of a controlled substance or a controlled substance analogue, the University may attempt to notify the student's parent or legal guardian.
+In compliance with Tennessee Code Annotated (T.C.A.) § 10-7-504(A) (F) (4), Confidentiality of Certain Records, the University will notify the parent or legal guardian of any student under the age of twenty-one (21) if it has determined that the student has committed a disciplinary violation with respect to the use or possession of a controlled substance or a controlled substance of an arrest or issuance of a citation related to the use or possession of a controlled substance analogue, the University may attempt to notify the student's parent or legal guardian.